27 Dark Academia Outfit Ideas That Look Smart and Wearable

 Plaid blazer over black turtleneck and black trousers, loafers, narrow street beside brick buildings (option 2)

-A black column base is a cheat code, and I respect a cheat code when it behaves.
-The plaid blazer does all the visual work while the black turtleneck and trousers keep the outfit long, clean, and easy.
-Wear it to the office, conferences, parent meetings, or dinner after work.
-Pair it with loafers or sleek ankle boots and a bag in cognac leather for warmth.
+Despite the black column base being a bit of a cheat code, I respect a cheat code when it works.
+The plaid blazer does all the talking while the black turtleneck and trousers keep the fit long, clean and easy.
+Good for the office, conferences, parent meetings and after work dinners.
+Team with loafers or smart ankle boots and a bag in warm cognac leather.

 9. Cable-Knit Sweater With a Wool Pencil Skirt